 These procedures will also increase the quality and shelf-life of the end product.
 Removing moisture helps to tone down the harshness and let the terpene profile shine.
 After all of the hard work and energy growing your plant, now is not the time to get lazy.

 What is the best way to trim my weed?

-There are two main methods for trimming your buds at harvest time:
+There are two common methods for trimming your flower at harvest time:

 - Wet trimming involves trimming your buds straight after harvest.

-- Dry trimming, on the other hand, involves trimming your buds after drying and before curing.
+- Dry trimming involves trimming your buds after drying and before curing.

 The difference between drying and curing

 A proper dry and cure are imperative after you harvest your plant.
 This technique allows for the retention of cannabinoids and terpenes, highlighting and preserving the flavors of your cannabis while degrading the vegetal taste of the plant via chlorophyll.

 Drying weed is a precise practice and needs to be given proper time.
 If done too quickly, the insides stay wet while the outsides of the nugs will become dry.
 Too much time will result in dried-out buds that are going to be harsh to smoke and with grassy, stale flavors.

 The curing process is similar to drying but with certain differences.
 The drying process occurs before or after trimming and happens while the initial moisture amount leaves the buds.